code-for-nashville/inclucivics/README.md

 ## Adding Data
 To add data:

-1. Run `yarn data:fetch` to download the latest file.
+1. Run `yarn data:fetch` to download the latest file to the `input/` directory.
-2. Run `yarn data:import input/<new_file>`.
-This will produce new files in `public/data` that will be used in the Explore section of the grahps. _Note:_ The import may fail because of changes to column names or data format.
-If you encouter a failure, please [file an issue](https://github.com/code-for-nashville/inclucivics/issues/new) :writing_hand:
+2. Run `yarn data:import`.
+This will produce new files in `public/data/` that will be used in the Explore section of the grahps. _Note:_ The import may fail because of changes to column names or data format.
+If you encouter a failure, please [file an issue](https://github.com/code-for-nashville/inclucivics/issues/new) :writing_hand:.
+This will also generate a summary of all files in the `input/` directory
-3. Run `yarn data:import` with no arguments to regenerate summaries.
 4. Commit any changes and submit a pull request.

-This will update the data in "Custom Reports" to the report you downloaded.

 ## Deploying
 Run `yarn deploy`.
 This will fail if you don't have push rights to the repository's `gh-pages` branch.